nogibjj/PySpark-Data-Processing/README.md

 # IDS_706-Data_Engineering_Systems
-## Mini-Project 5 : Python Script interacting with SQL Database
+## Mini-Project 10 : PySpark Data Processing

 ***

 #### Purpose

-This project is for a data engineering course (Mini-Project 5).
-It involves the use of a Python script to interact with an SQL database.
-The project also implements continuous integration through GitHub Actions to automate the setup of the environment, perform testing, code formatting, and code linting.
+This mini project, part of the Data Engineering class, leverages PySpark to execute data processing tasks on a large dataset.
+It encompasses a Spark SQL query and a data transformation operation to enhance data analysis and insights.

 ***

+#### Requirements

+1. Utilize PySpark for data processing on a substantial dataset.
+2. Incorporate a Spark SQL query and a data transformation.

+***

-#### ETL-Query Operations
+#### ETL

 Extract (E): Retrieves a dataset in CSV format from a specified URL.
 Transform (T): Cleans, filters, and enriches the extracted data, preparing it for analysis.